-Provision for bad debts in the estimate has not materialised in the current financial period.
+Provision for bad debts in the estimate had not materialised in the current financial period.
+A GST claim on Kings Park premises sublet costs in the actuals was not budgeted for.

-29. Explanatory Statement (continued)
+28. Explanatory Statement (continued)

 (ii) Significant Variances Between Current Year Actual And Prior Year Actual